cavoirom/nxv/web/content/blog/2021/openbsd-vpn/index.md

 - Server certificate.
 - Client certificate.

-I prepared these CAs and keypairs in my Macbook because I don't want to leak my Root CA private key.
+I prepared these CAs and keypair in my Macbook because I don't want to leak my Root CA private key.
 I use JDK's _**keytool**_ for generating CA and keypair.

 ### Generate self-signed Root Certificate Authority.

-I will create a PKCS12 keystore named `root_ca.pfx` to store the self-signed Rooot CA and its private key.
+I will create a PKCS12 keystore named `root_ca.pfx` to store the self-signed Root CA and its private key.
 The keystore should be secured at all cost to protect the system trusted in it.

 ```